timduru/LumaSimulator/README.md

 it will allow you to test the zones and by default gives you a very slow changing glow, you can make your first test in that mode with a white emission and a zone for example (and you should then see it glow and change color in fynn's room)

 There is also now a "Luma Glow Test" button that feeds a loop of past Furality Legends data from one of the previous DJ.

 ![image](https://user-images.githubusercontent.com/2088877/173049539-2aab8006-bf9a-494c-86c8-810862842332.png)

-Using this button you'll get a more accurate representation of the live data.
+Using this button you'll get a more accurate representation of the live data that will be sent in the Club during Furality Aqua

 ## Debug mode in the AquaShader